dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-addcluster-register-existingcluster-harborpg2.png)

-Enter the custer name as `Harbor` and leave the rest of the setting as default & clikc `Next` button.
-You will be prompted with a command.
-Click the `copy` icon to copy the command into your clipboard.
+Enter the custer name as `Harbor` and leave the rest of the setting as default & click on `Create`.

 ![Rancher UI](./images/rancher-ui-add-cluster-register-exstingcluster-harbor-pg3.png)

+You will be prompted with a set of commands.
-Choose the self signed last options as below.
+Click on clipboard like icon which is the last command which says `certificate signed by unknown authority'.
+We are choosing self signed options as below.

 ![Rancher UI](./images/rancher-ui-addcluster-register-existingcluster-harbor-pg4.png)

 Open your Linux workstation terminal and switch to the working directory where this repo has been checked out.

-Run the script `ssh-mylab-harbor.sh` and paste the command you copied into the prompt from this script.
+Run the script `ssh-mylab-harbor.sh` which will bring you on Harbor VM console.
 ```
 ./ssh-mylab-harbor.sh
 ```
-Paste the command we copied from Rancher UI
+Paste the command copied from Rancher UI

 Incase if you see below messages,
 ```
 error: no objects passed to apply
 ```
-Re-run the command again.
+Re-run the command again using the Up arrow key from keyboard.
 Sample output below.
 ![Rancher UI](./images/rancher-ui-copy-n-paste-harbor-terminal-pg5.png)